-Occupational Therapy is the use of purposeful activities and a variety of treatment methods to obtain a desired level of functioning in self care, work and leisure.
+Our occupational therapists address the use of purposeful activities and a variety of treatment methods to obtain the desired level of functioning in self-care, work and leisure.

 - Sensory processing and integration

 - Prewriting and writing skills

 - Activities of daily living and life skills training

 Occupational therapists are qualified to provide consultations in the following clinics:

 - Special Seating and Seating Clinic

 - Hand and Orthopaedic Clinic

 - Sensory Integration Clinic